moozer/ansible-server-kvm/readme.md

 vagrant up
 '''

 It spins up a test machine, provisions it, and spin up a nested test machine.
+The test machine include an nfs shared folder.

-The is a script called `checkSsh.sh` which checks if the new virtual machine is connecable using standard ssh keys.
+The is a script called `checkSsh.sh` which checks if the new virtual machine is connectable using standard ssh keys.
 This is needed to access libvirt.